samdark/yii2-cookbook/book/performance-hhvm.md

 ---------------

 HHVM behavior about errors is different than PHP one so by default you're getting nothing but a blank white screen instead of an error.
-You won't get beatiful Yii errors when using HHVM but getting at least something is possible by adding the following to HHVM config:
+Add the following to HHVM config to fix it:

 ```
 hhvm.debug.server_error_message = true